Before I confuse you. Yes, I am posting another Pastalaya recipe. No, it’s not the same recipe, but yes, it’s just as delicious.

 - Remove meats from pan to a paper towel lined bowl to catch excess grease

-- Add back in meats (both sausages and chicken), chicken broth, water, and parsley.
-Stir to incorporate and turn fire to high heat
+- Add back in meats (both sausages and chicken), water, better than bouillon, and parsley.
+Stir to incorporate and bring to boil (high heat)

 - Once boiling, add in spaghetti noodles and make sure that all noodles are touching the liquid